Karen Bakker: Digital transformation and sustainability: The Smart Earth Project

 Smart Earth brings together researchers, educators, and policymakers to study environmental knowledge and seeks to better understand the complex relationships between humans and nature.
 This project was launched with a meta-review of a smart technologies database in 2018.
-Bakker maintains a website with learning tools regarding digital technologies and their application to environmental issues, and has collaborated with the United Nations Environment Program to map out a roadmap for international action on digital transformation and sustainability.
+Bakker curated a website with learning tools regarding digital technologies and their application to environmental issues, and has collaborated with the United Nations Environment Program to map out a roadmap for international action on digital transformation and sustainability.

-Interspecies communication and bioacoustics
+Interspecies communication and bioacoustics: The Sounds of Life

-Bakker has worked at the intersection of data and sustainability, exploring how technology can be leveraged to better protect, understand, cohabitate, and perhaps even communicate with our non-human counterparts.
-In The Sounds of Life, due to be published in October 2022 with Princeton University Press, she explores these topics in detail.
-Bakker has also written critically about the potential pitfalls of the digital listening agenda, comparing it to an environmental variant of surveillance capitalism.
+Bakker worked at the intersection of data and sustainability, exploring how technology can be leveraged to better protect, understand, cohabitate, and perhaps even communicate with our non-human counterparts.
+Bakker wrote critically about the potential pitfalls of the digital listening agenda, comparing it to an environmental variant of surveillance capitalism.

-The Sounds of Life

-In October 2022, Bakker published her latest book: The Sounds of Life: How Digital Technology is Bringing Us Closer to the Worlds of Animals and Plants (Princeton University Press).
+In October 2022, Bakker published her book: The Sounds of Life: How Digital Technology is Bringing Us Closer to the Worlds of Animals and Plants (Princeton University Press).
 The book was chosen as the NPR Science Friday Book Club book of the month for November 2022, selected as one of Malcolm Gladwell's Next Big Idea Club nominees in October 2022, and received both popular and critical acclaim, including a review in Science, which described the book as "thoughtful and rigorous…meticulously researched and colorfully presented…in a way that is accessible to non-experts.
 A wonderful mix of animal ecology, narratives of science-doing, futurism, and accounts of Indigenous knowledge that is as interdisciplinary as the field itself."
+She was invited to present the book at Google Talks, Aspen Ideas Festival and was the opening keynote at the TED 2023 conference.

 Water governance

-Bakker has worked broadly on issues of water accessibility, governance, and policy.
+Bakker also worked broadly on issues of water accessibility, governance, and policy.
 Her publications include Privatizing Water: Governance Failure and the World's Urban Water Crisis (Cornell University Press), An Uncooperative Commodity: Privatizing Water in England and Wales (Oxford University Press), "Neoliberalizing Nature?
 Market Environmentalism in Water Supply in England and Wales" (2005), and "Water security: Debating an emerging paradigm" (2012).
+The Privatizing Water book was awarded the Urban Affairs Association Book Award (2011; honourable mention) and the Rik Davidson/Studies in Political Economy Book Prize (2012).

 As Karen Le Billon

-Writing under her nom de plume, Karen Le Billon, Bakker has written two popular science books on children, food, and families.
+Writing under her nom de plume, Karen Le Billon, Bakker wrote two popular science books on children, food, and families.
 French Kids Eat Everything (HarperCollins, 2012) was published in 15 countries and 12 languages, awarded the Taste Canada Food Writing Award in 2013, and widely featured in the press, including The New York Times, The Guardian, and The Sunday Times.
+The follow up book Getting To Yum: The 7 Secrets Of Raising Eager Eaters (HarperCollins, 2014) was also well received by experts and the public.

+Death

+Bakker died after a brief illness on 14 August 2023.